In the 2022/2023 Academic Year we will have two events:

 - Please click ‘OK’ once you have filled in all the information.
 The new contact person will receive an email with a link to set a password.

-Each Thesis Fair has a registration fee, if you wish to attend both the AI Thesis Fair in October and the Thesis Fair at the end of November, you will need to pay a fee for both.
+Each Thesis Fair has a registration fee, if you wish to attend both the AI Thesis Fair in October and the Thesis Fair in November, you will need to pay a fee for both.
 If you choose to attend only one of the fairs, then you only pay one registration fee.

 The fees for each Thesis Fair are tiered based upon the type of organisation.
 When you register, we will assign the applicable tier.